MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Anonymous, that is, unauthenticated, users who want to join a dial-in conference dial one of the conference access numbers and then they are prompted to enter the conference ID.
 Unauthenticated anonymous users are also prompted to record their name.
 The recorded name identifies unauthenticated users in the conference.
 Anonymous users are not admitted to the conference until at least one leader or authenticated user has joined, and they cannot be assigned a predefined role.

 ### <a name="participant-roles"></a>Roles de los participantes
-Participantes de la reunión se dividen en tres grupos, cada uno con sus propios privilegios y restricciones:
+Los participantes de la reunión se dividen en tres grupos, cada uno con sus propios privilegios y restricciones:
-- **Organizador** &nbsp; &nbsp;El usuario que crea una reunión, si improvisada o programada.
-El organizador debe ser un usuario autenticado de la organización y tiene control sobre todos los aspectos del usuario final de una reunión.
+- **Organizador** &nbsp;El usuario que crea una reunión, ya sea informada o por &nbsp;programación.
+Un organizador debe ser un usuario de empresa autenticado y tiene el control sobre todos los aspectos del usuario final de una reunión.
-- **Moderador** &nbsp; &nbsp;Un usuario que está autorizado para presentar información en una reunión, utilizando es compatible con independencia de los medios.
-Organizador de una reunión es, por definición también un moderador y determina quién más puede ser un moderador.
-El organizador puede tomar esta decisión al programar una reunión o mientras está en marcha la reunión.
+- **Moderador** &nbsp;Un usuario que tiene autorización para presentar información en una reunión, usando cualquier multimedia que sea &nbsp;compatible.
+El organizador de una reunión es, por definición, también un moderador y determina quién más puede ser moderador.
+Un organizador puede determinar esta determinación cuando se programa una reunión o mientras está en camino.
-- **ATTENDEE** &nbsp; &nbsp;Un usuario que ha sido invitado a asistir a una reunión pero que no está autorizado para actuar como moderador.
+- **Asistente** &nbsp;Un usuario que ha sido invitado a asistir a una reunión pero que no está autorizado a actuar como moderador &nbsp;.

-Un moderador también puede ascender a un asistente a la función de moderador durante la reunión.
+Un moderador también puede promocionar un asistente al rol de moderador durante la reunión.

 ### <a name="participant-types"></a>Tipos de participantes

 Meeting participants are also categorized by location and credentials.
 You can use both of these characteristics to specify which users can have access to specific meetings.
 Users can be divided broadly into the following categories:
-1.  **Usuarios que pertenecen a los inquilinos** &nbsp; &nbsp;Estos usuarios tienen una credencial en Azure Active Directory para el inquilino.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
+1.  **Usuarios que pertenecen al inquilino** &nbsp;Estos usuarios tienen una credencial en Azure Active Directory para el &nbsp;inquilino.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
 They can include employees who are working at home or on the road, and others, such as employees of trusted vendors, who have been granted enterprise credentials for their terms of service.
 Remote users can create and join conferences and act as presenters.
-2.  **Usuarios que no pertenecen al inquilino**&nbsp;&nbsp;Estos usuarios no tienen una credencial en Azure Active Directory para el inquilino.<br/>a. *Los usuarios federados* - los usuarios federados tienen credenciales válidas con socios federados y, por tanto, se tratan como autenticados por SfBO.
-Los usuarios federados pueden unirse a conferencias y ser ascendidos a moderador después de que se ha unido a la reunión, pero no pueden crear conferencias en las empresas con la que están federados.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.
+2.  **Usuarios que no pertenecen al inquilino**&nbsp;&nbsp;Estos usuarios no tienen una credencial en Azure Active Directory para el inquilino.<br/>a. *usuarios* federados: los usuarios federados poseen credenciales válidas con socios federados y, por lo tanto, se tratan como autenticadas por SfBO.
+Los usuarios federados pueden unirse a conferencias y promoverse a los moderadores después de que se hayan unido a la reunión, pero no pueden crear conferencias en empresas con las que están federadas.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.

 Customer data shows that many conferences involve external users.
 Those same customers also want reassurance about the identity of external users before allowing those users to join a conference.
 As the following section describes, SfBO limits meeting access to those user types that have been explicitly allowed and requires all user types to present appropriate credentials when entering a meeting.